CSUMB-CST495-Group-1/CookieMeUp/README.md

 - [x] User sees app icon in home screen and styled launch screen
 - [x] User can login and logout of app
+- [x] User is alerted if fields are left blank to prevent account creation
 - [x] User can create a new account
 - [x] User can have a personal profile account
 - [x] Implement a map api